LyndonGitHub/IndianaGame/README.md

 # Mr Jones' Time Travel
 Summary
 ---------------------------
 The game is developed in python using pygame aiming to showcase collaboration between a graphics designers and mdeveloper.
-My duties withing the project inviolved programming the entire game with elemtnts such as side scrolling , menu navigation , time projectiles, ranomdise projectilse & hover simulation
+My duties withing the project inviolved programming the entire game with elemtnts such as **side scrolling , menu navigation , time projectiles, ranomdise projectilse & hover simulation**

-Group Members; 2 Indicidauls
+**Group Members**; 2 Indicidauls
 game made on using [python-pygame][pygame]

 If you already have pygame installed
 ---------------------------